-Overhead Transmission Lines as % of Total Transmission System (Inside and Outside Service Territory) Tier 2: [0]% Tier 3: [0]% Explanatory Note 4 - Additional Relevant Context: [e.g., explain a difference from data reported in WMP due to different numerate this form] Customers have ever lost service due to an IOU PSPS event? □ Yes X No Customers have ever been notified of a potential loss of service to due to a forecasted IOU PSPS event?
-X Yes 🗆 No Has developed protocols to pre-emptively shut off electricity in response to elevated wildfire risks?
-X Yes 🗆 No Has previously pre- emptively shut off electricity in response to □ Yes X No If yes, then provide the following data for calendar year 2020: Number of shut-off events: [] elevated wildfire risk?
-Customer Accounts that lost service for >10 minutes: [] For prior response, average duration before service restored: []
+(Inside and Outside Service Territory) Tier 2: [0]% Tier 3: [0]% Explanatory Note 4 - Additional Relevant Context: [e.g., explain any difference from data reported in WMP due to different numerator used for this form] Customers have ever lost service due to an IOU PSPS event? ☐ Yes X No Customers have ever been notified of a potential loss of service to due to a forecasted IOU PSPS event?
+X Yes □ No (Only because our power is supplied via PG&E infrastructure) Has developed protocols to pre-emptively shut off electricity in response to elevated wildfire risks?
+X Yes □ No Has previously pre- emptively shut off electricity in response to elevated wildfire risk? ☐ Yes X No If yes, then provide the following data for calendar year 2022 Number of shut-off events: [] Customer Accounts that lost service for >10 minutes: [] For prior response, average duration before service restored: []